Vitamin B12 stops pins and needles

 Magnesium Overcomes many Diseases

-My friend Christena sent me an email that began:
+My friend Christena sent me an email about magnesium that began:

 - Many of the symptoms of Parkinson’s disease can be overcome with high magnesium supplementation.